Default branch

 Projects API when creating or editing a project.

-Change the default branch name for an instance or group
+Change the default branch name for new projects in an instance

-GitLab administrators of self-managed instances can customize the initial branch for projects hosted on that instance.
-Individual groups and subgroups can override this instance-wide setting for their projects.
+Administrators of GitLab Self-Managed can customize the initial branch for projects hosted on that instance.
+Individual groups and subgroups can override the instance default for their projects.

 - On the left sidebar, at the bottom, select Admin.